-Here the subsript $\Gamma$ represent a specific deocncatenation or binary tree.
-For example, the 3-pt BG current have two different deconcatenation: $\Gamma=[[1,2],3]$ and $\Gamma=[1,[2,3]]$.
-Thus, we just need to prove the BG current $\ma{A}_I^{\Gamma}$ both for $\Gamma=[[1,2],3]$ and $\Gamma=[1,[2,3]]$ satisfy \eqref{eq:unifyingcurrentYMandminScalarpartial}, and then the total BG currents $\ma{A}_I=\ma{A}_I^{[[1,2],3]}+\ma{A}_I^{[1,[2,3]]}$ would satisfy \eqref{eq:unifyingcurrentYMandminScalar} obviuosly.
-For higher point BG currents, the story are the same and we can approach to higher point proof by induction.
-The calculations during the induction procedure are quite straightforward and for more details, readers can refer to our previous work\cite{Tao:2022nqc}.
-Once we prove the connections between BG currents \eqref{eq:unifyingcurrentYMandminScalar}, the proof for unifying relation in correlation function perspective \eqref{eq:unifyingminicouplescalarandYM} can be also straightforward.
-As the we just need substituting the first equation in \eqref{eq:unifyingcurrentYMandminScalar} into the definition of correlation function \eqref{eq:correlationfunctiondef}.
+The superscript $\Gamma$ denotes a specific deconcatenation or binary tree.
+For instance, the 3-point BG current has two distinct deconcatenations: $\Gamma=[[1,2],3]$ and $\Gamma=[1,[2,3]]$.
+Hence, we only need to demonstrate that the BG current $\ma{A}_I^{\Gamma}$ satisfies \eqref{eq:unifyingcurrentYMandminScalarpartial} for both $\Gamma=[[1,2],3]$ and $\Gamma=[1,[2,3]]$.
+Then, the total BG currents $\ma{A}_I=\ma{A}_I^{[[1,2],3]}+\ma{A}_I^{[1,[2,3]]}$ would clearly satisfy \eqref{eq:unifyingcurrentYMandminScalar}.
+The same approach can be employed to higher point BG currents by induction.
+The calculations involved in the induction process are straightforward.
+For more information, readers can refer to our prior work \cite{Tao:2022nqc}.
+Once we establish the connections between BG currents \eqref{eq:unifyingcurrentYMandminScalar}, the proof for the unifying relation in the correlation function perspective \eqref{eq:unifyingminicouplescalarandYM} can also be carried out effortlessly.
+This is because we only need to substitute the first equation in \eqref{eq:unifyingcurrentYMandminScalar} into the correlation function definition \eqref{eq:correlationfunctiondef}.

-In the following discussion, we will show that the unifying relation \eqref{eq:unifyingminicouplescalarandYM} can be generalized to loop level and the proof succeed from the tree level result through the ``sewing procedure" whhich tells us how to construct the loop integrand from tree level correlation function.
+In the forthcoming discussion, we will demonstrate that the unifying relation \eqref{eq:unifyingminicouplescalarandYM} can be extended to the loop level, and the proof is built upon the tree level outcome using the ``sewing procedure".
+This technique instructs us on how to construct the loop integrand from the tree level correlation function.